nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 ### Intuition

 - since the prob is find out the max meetings we can think in terms of greedy sol like if we do a sort on end timesand allocate the meetings we can get max meetings
+- if we need to print order then pos is needed in DS else skip it
 ```
 class Meeting {
     int start, end;